Spring3/MLAI/Perceptron/README.md

 Now let's see of perceptron will be able to guess to which part of the canvas the point belongs.

 Open `index.html` file to see the results of a trained and untrained perceptron

+I also added an ability to track the progress by clicking the mouse button on the canvas.

+The problem of this perceptron is in the case when both weights are 0.
+In this case, the guess will always be equal to 0 and the activation function will return 1.
+This can be solved by adding another input - a `bias`, that will always be equal to `1`.